i2p/i2p.www/i2p2www/blog/2024/03/29/many-masks-one-mind.draft.rst

 It then crafts a new LeaseSet which is unique and and potentially even fake, and sends it down a tunnel to the LeaseSet for the client it is targeting for attack.
 The client processes the crafted LeaseSet and adds it to it's own NetDB.
 The attacker then requests the crafted LeaseSet back directly, from the router, using the RouterInfo it got from the NetDB.
-If the crafted LeaseSet is recieved back as a reply, then the attacker can conclude that the target client and the target Router share a common view of the NetDB.
+If the crafted LeaseSet is recieved back as a reply, then the attacker can conclude that the target client and the target router share a common view of the NetDB.
 {%- endtrans %}

 {% trans -%}
 That is a simple example of a NetDB deanonymization attack class which relies on adding an entry into another person's NetDB with one identity, and then requesting it back out with another identity.
-In this case, the identities in question are the "Router" and the "Client" identity.
+In this case, the identities in question are the "router" and the "client" identity.
-However, Client-to-Client linking, which is less damaging, is also possible in some designs.
+However, client-to-client linking, which is less damaging, is also possible in some designs.
 Designing a defense against this class of attack requires giving the router a way of determining whether or not it is safe to communicate a piece of information with a potential identity.
 {%- endtrans %}